 Part 2 will provide you with enhanced architectural knowledge and project complexity.
 It can completed in the form of a two year full time university degree or the other work-based routes as described above.
-The name of the award varies from school to school e.g. BArch, Diploma, MArch.
+The name of the award varies across providers e.g. BArch, Diploma, MArch.

-Students may choose to return to the school where they completed Part 1, or apply to study for Part 2 at another school.
+Students may choose to return to the school where they completed Part 1, or apply to study for Part 2 at another school or route.
 There will be opportunities for students to carry out specialist study and research, possibly abroad.